mduram/duque_chen_hsu_et_al_2024/README.md

 # Duque, Chen, Hsu et al. Neuron 2024

-This repository provides Prism files and jupyter notebooks for all the Figures in the paper.
+This repository provides Prism files used to produce plots in the main Figures and Jupyter Notebooks for analysis.

 If you have any additional questions please contact mduqueramirez@g.harvard.edu